 In his classic road movie La Strada, Anthony Quinn finds adventure driving Italian roads.
-In Tuscany I found this adventure too…
+On the Crete Senesi I found this adventure too.

 Driving Le Crete